Stephen M. Sheppard: Scholarship

 Sheppard is a legal historian, with a focus on the development of the common law and of legal institutions, particularly legal education in the United States.
 His work in the law has been cited by courts including the Utah Supreme Court, (in State v.
 Reyes, 116 P.3d 305 (2005)) which changed the burden of proof for felonies in Utah citing Sheppard's law review article, "The Metamorphoses of Reasonable Doubt: How Changes in the Burden of Proof Have Weakened the Presumption of Innocence".
 Dr. Sheppard is credited as the General Editor of a revised edition of the American legal dictionary by John Bouvier, The Wolters Kluwer Bouvier Law Dictionary.
 As an editor, he has prepared new editions of several law books, including the Opera Omnia of John Selden, Bramble Bush by Karl Llewellyn, and Introduction to the Legal System of the United States by E. Allan Farnsworth.

 Professional career

 A member of the State Bar of Texas and the Mississippi Bar, Sheppard is admitted to practice before the U.S. Supreme Court and the U.S. Tax Court.

 Until 2014, he was the William H. Enfield Distinguished Professor of Law at the University of Arkansas School of Law, where he was also the Associate Dean for Research and Faculty Development.

+Sexual Assault Case

+On April 12, 2023, Texas Rangers and University police searched Sheppard's office on the campus of St. Mary's University School of Law for evidence in the sexual assault case filed by a student against Sheppard.
+Sheppard was barred from campus and placed on administrative leave while the investigation took place.
+After the investigation, Sheppard was reinstated.